 - Twelve hospitals and medical centers received 2021 Gold Plus Get with the Guidelines—Stroke awards from the American Heart Association.

-- Jersey Shore University Medical Center received America's 100 Best Hospitals for Stroke Care Award in 2022, 2021 and 2020 from Healthgrades
+- Jersey Shore University Medical Center received America's 100 Best Hospitals for Stroke Care Award four years in a row (2020-2023) from Healthgrades.

 When it comes to stroke, our comprehensive programs are the region’s leaders – offering nationally-accredited Stroke Rescue Centers, the most advanced treatment options, and stroke rehabilitation.